 - One clamp should be just below the pipe socket.

-- For horizontal pipelines spacing of clamp should be 0.90m C/C.
+- For horizontal pipelines spacing of the clamp should be 0.90m C/C.

 - Joint fillings should preferably be done with lead if the pipeline is to be embedded in the floors.